Mercator4

 The hierarchical framework for Mercator4 is regularly updated and extended.
 For details about the version history see the .
 Although it is strongly recommended to use the latest version of Mercator4, it is also possible to submit sequences to legacy versions .

-• latest version of Mercator4 is release 7 (Oct 2024) with more than 6600 individual protein categories
+• latest version of Mercator4 is release 8 (Dec 2025) with approximately 8800 individual protein categories

 Contact & publications